-At the end of the meal, we spoil ourselves a little bit with a dessert.
-I didn’t have much choice though.
-I ordered the Banana “Frotiteroles” that apart from being a lame pun (between fruit and profiteroles) was a complete disaster.
+These Banana “Frotiteroles” that apart from being a lame pun (between fruit and profiteroles) was a complete disaster.
 They tried to make profiteroles with bananas.
-A sort of fried batter around the fuit, moistened with a sweet syrup; needless to say that both taste and consistency made me sick, they gave me the impression of eating a too-mature splattered banana.
-Fortunately, I had a scoop of mango sorbet that saved me from this infamous dessert!
+A sort of fried batter around the fruit, moistened with a sweet chocolatey syrup; both taste and consistency are sickening (and not in a good way), it’s like eating a too-mature splattered banana.
+Fortunately, they come with a scoop of mango or raspberry sorbet that save the day!

 Defo a place where to eat and try again!
 Do you like Indochinese cuisine?
 Let me know if you have tried the Frotiteroles too!